Hemit99123/trashify/README.md

 Trashify is an application that allows users to create and locate trash bins near them.
 It provides an easy-to-use interface for managing trash bin locations and finding the nearest ones.

+## Mircoservices:

+The Trashify app uses one Python gRPC mircoservice to get the nearest location of different coordinates within your city.
+This is acheived through the SciKit Learn API within the Python environment.
+The codebase for said mircoservice is sepearetly maintained and can be found on the following link: [click here](https://github.com/Hemit99123/trashify-ai-mirco)!
 ## Tech Stack

 - **Frontend & Backend**: [Next.js](https://nextjs.org/)